 Your fuse is getting shorter.

-You used to be able to muster.
-But no more.
-You feel like you’re going backwards.
-Becoming less capable, less on top of things.
-You used to tell yourself, “It’s a season, I just have to get through it.”
+You used to be able to muster, but no more.
+You feel like you’re going backwards, becoming less capable, less on top of things.
+For a time you told yourself, “It’s a season, I just have to get through it.”
 But life has a way of turning seasons into years, and here you still are.

-You’ve forgotten what it felt like to have enough.
-Enough time.
-Enough energy.
-Enough patience.
+You’ve forgotten what it felt like to have enough time…energy…patience.
 Enough of yourself.